NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.it.md

 The corresponding entrance (or exit) is constructed by using the mirror image of these patterns.
 {{< /alert >}}

+Drag patterns for a number of MIS ramps are also supported.

+{{< img-simple src="images/ramps/rhw-ramp-dri-mis.jpg" alt="MIS DRI Drag Patterns" clickable="yes" >}}

 {{< alert context="warning" >}}
-Since the drag patterns involve the creation of intersections, the point where the actual mainline/branch split occurs will result in flat terrain, but the rest of a DRI is not limited in this regard.
+Since the drag patterns involve the creation of intersections, any tile that has an intersection will result in flat terrain.
+The other tiles of a DRI are generally slope tolerant.
-DRIs are otherwise slope-tolerant.
 {{< /alert >}}

 #### Older Puzzle Piece Ramp Interfaces {{< deprecated >}}